Awards & Medals

 Major R.C.
 Leswick, CD, Scholarship

-Royal Canadian Air Cadet Medals
+Royal Canadian Air Cadet National Awards

 All Cadet medals are worn over your right breast pocket, under the name-tag.
 Medals that are a part of the Canadian Medals & Honours system are worn over your left breast pocket.
 Medals are worn in order of precedence; with the highest ranking medals worn closest to the centre of the chest and above other medals.
 Cadet medals are worn in rows of three.
 The medals listed below are shown in order of least importance to most importance.